nasa-jpl/open-source-rover/electrical/electrical_build.md

 * [Splicing Wire](https://www.wikihow.com/Splice-Wire)
 * [YouTube Making Connections and Heat Shrink Tubing](https://www.youtube.com/watch?v=Y8wjv6lj5KU)

-**Note** Please read through this entire section and understand it fully before starting to connect devices and electronics together.
+**Note: Please read through this entire section and understand it fully before starting to connect devices and electronics together.**

 ## 2.1.
 Switch, Volt Meter, and Control Board
 There are a couple of very important things to be aware of as you are making these connections, as with any project where you are working with batteries or electrical current: